-My name is Robert Sumwalt and I am a Board Member of the National Transportation Safety Board.
-I am honored to serve as chairman of the Board of Inquiry for this public hearing.
+My name is Bella Dinh-Zarr and I am a Board Member of the National Transportation Safety Board (NTSB).
+I am honored to serve as Chairman of the Board of Inquiry for this investigative hearing.

-The hearing is being held for the purpose of supplementing the facts, conditions, and circumstances surrounding this accident.
-This process will assist the Safety Board in determining the probable cause of the accident and in making any recommendations to prevent similar accidents in the future.
-No determination of cause will be rendered during these proceedings.
+An investigative hearing is one tool the NTSB may use to help complete an investigation.
+This hearing is being held for the purpose of supplementing the facts, circumstances, and conditions surrounding this accident.
+This process will assist the NTSB in determining the probable cause of the accident and in issuing recommendations to prevent similar accidents in the future, when the final report is presented to the Board.

 The purpose of this inquiry is not to determine the rights or liability of private parties, and matters dealing with such rights or liability will be excluded from these proceedings.
 I want to emphasize that this hearing is non-adversarial – it is a fact-finding examination.

 In addition, we will not attempt during this hearing to analyze the testimony received, nor will any attempt be made at this time to determine the probable cause of the accident.
 Such analyses and cause determinations will be made at a later date by the full Board after consideration of all of the relevant evidence gathered during our investigation.
 The final report on the accident, reflecting the Board's analyses and probable cause determinations, will be available to the public, as are all of our investigative products.

 Today’s hearing will concentrate on the following issues:

 - CFM56-7B Fan Blades: Design and Certification, Consequences of the Fan Blade Out, Inspection Intervals and Procedures.